 The property owner, however, does not have a duty to protect a trespasser from harm.

 The exception is a known trespasser, such as school children who cross the property on the way to and from school.
 If the property owner knows about their shortcut, then liability exists.

 Another exception is if the property has an attractive nuisance.
 For example, a homeowner is liable if the backyard gate is left open, exposing a swimming pool to the street, and a child sees the pool and trespasses to gain access to the pool and suffers harm.

-Florida law requires premises liability cases be filed within four years of the event or two years if the incident caused death.
+Florida law requires premises liability cases be filed within two years of the event, including if the incident caused death.
 The statute of limitations must be met or the suing party will be forever barred from bringing legal action in the matter.
 A premises liability lawyer in Ft Lauderdale can help an individual with swiftly filing a claim.

 Fort Lauderdale premises liability lawyers will conduct an independent investigation that includes reconstructing the event, taking photographs, making diagrams, and proving that the property owner knew or should have known about the hazard.
 These are accomplished by interviewing the property owner and witnesses under oath and gathering physical evidence supporting the claim.